zam11x/An-argument-for-Shia/README.md

 ### Surah al-Fat'h, verse 29

-"Muhammad is the messenger of Allah, and those are with him are firm with the disbelievers and kind among themselves.
+"Muhammad is the messenger of Allah, and those are with him are firm with disbelievers and kind among themselves.
 You see them in constant ruku' and sujud, wishing a virtue from Allah and his satisfaction."

 Firstly, this verse does not specify physical proximity, it could be spiritual.
 In fact, there's evidence against the former: